-Memorial Tunnel, construction crews will remove asphalt from the rail flangeways (the space between the rail and concrete panels), replacing it with new rubber strips.
-The project will also maintain the surface profile of the concrete panels.
-Construction crews will use pump trucks to inject material underneath the concrete panels to fill voids and to lift panels to an even height.
+Memorial Tunnel, construction crews removed asphalt from the rail flangeways (the space between the rail and concrete panels), replacing it with new rubber strips.

+The project also maintains the surface profile of the concrete panels.
+Crews used pump trucks to inject material underneath the concrete panels to fill voids and to lift panels to an even height.